AppAspectTech/AndroidRatingLib/README.md

 ## AndroidRatingLib

-AndroidRatingLib is a small library that helps developers add a **"Rate My App"** dialog to their applications.
+AndroidRatingLib is a library that helps developers add a **"Rate My Application"** dialog to their apps.

 It's called "AndroidRatingLib" because the dialog has a different behaviour based on the rating given by the user.

 If the user gives **4 or 5 stars out of 5**, the user is sent to the *Google Play Store* page to give an actual rating.

-If the user gives **3 or less stars out of 5**, the user is asked to *send a bug report* to the developer.
+If the user gives **3 or less stars out of 5**, the user is asked to *Give App Feedback* to the developer.